StarExec/StarExec/distribution/INSTALL.markdown

 tomcat using startup.sh in the tomcat bin folder.
 You should also ensure that 'tomcat' is the owner of the entire tomcat installation directory

-Finally, any users that are going to be administering Starexec should also be added to the 'star-web' group.
-Being a member of star-web will be necessary for correctly executing the Starexec deploy scripts.
+Finally, any users that are going to be administering StarExec should also be added to the 'star-web' group.
+Being a member of star-web will be necessary for correctly executing the StarExec deploy scripts.

 Create the `sandbox` group, and add SANDBOX_USER_ONE to this group.
 Create another group `sandbox2` and add SANDBOX_USER_TWO to this group.